Lapland is a place of quiet mystery and stunning experiences. It’s only natural to have questions.

 Q. Where can I get more info on Lapland destinations?

-A. Visit Plan Your Stay and click the Where to Go tag.
-Here you’ll find an article for every destination, complete with summer and winter activities, accommodation and travel information.
+A. On our page Plan Your Stay, you’ll find an article for every destination, complete with summer and winter activities, accommodation and travel information.

 Q. Are Lapland winters cold?

 A. Short answer, yes.
 Long answer: the weather in Lapland largely depends on where and when you visit.
 During the peak winter season (December to February), temperatures average between -16 °C and -3 °C, with occasional lows of -30 °C!
 Make sure to check the forecast, and remember your gloves and hats.